Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Other revelations of martingales

-where $\mP(\Xot|H_1)$ and $\mP(\Xot|H_2)$ are the probability to observe the sequence $\Xot$ when the statistical hypothesis $H_1$ and $H_2$ are true, respectively.
-Following Wald's SPRT, the optimal strategy is attained by taking a decision when the log-likelihood ratio first escapes the interval $(-L_2,L_1)$ with $L_1>0$ and $L_2>0$ the decision thresholds.
-Such procedure is stopped at a stochastic (i.e. stopping) time
+where $\mP(\Xot|H_1)$ and $\mP(\Xot|H_2)$ are the path probabilities for the sequence $\Xot$ when the statistical hypothesis $H_1$ and $H_2$ are, respectively, true.
+Wald's SPRT takes a decision when the log-likelihood ratio leaves the interval $(-L_2,L_1)$ for the first time with $L_1>0$ and $L_2>0$ the decision thresholds, i.e.,